OHBA-analysis/ohba_maxfilter/README.md

 python ohba_maxfilter.py input_files.txt /path/to/my/output/dir/ --autobad --movecomp --headpos
 ```

 Some options take additional arguments.
-Here we specify that temporal extension SSS should be applied with a 20 second data buffer (using `--tsss` and `-st 20`) and that two specific channels should be removed from the analysis (`--bads 1722 1723`).
+Here we specify that temporal extension SSS should be applied with a 20 second data buffer (using `--tsss` and `-st 20`) and that two specific channels should be removed from the analysis (`--bad 1722 1723`).

 ```
-python ohba_maxfilter.py input_files.txt /path/to/my/output/dir/ --movecomp --headpos --tsss --st 20 --bads 1722 1723
+python ohba_maxfilter.py input_files.txt /path/to/my/output/dir/ --movecomp --headpos --tsss --st 20 --bad 1722 1723
 ```

 A [complete list of customisation options](#optional-arguments) is included at the bottom of this page.